Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Pharmacodynamics

-It has an enterosorbent, detoxifying and antidiarrheal effect.
-Belongs to the group of polyvalent physico-chemical antidotes, has a high surface activity.
-Adsorbs poisons and toxins from the gastrointestinal tract before they are absorbed, including alkaloids, glycosides, barbiturates and other hypnotics and narcotic drugs, salts of heavy metals, toxins of bacterial, vegetable, animal origin, phenol derivatives, hydrocyanic acids, sulfonamides, gases.
-The drug also adsorbs an excess of some metabolic products - bilirubin, urea, cholesterol, as well as endogenous metabolites responsible for the development of endogenous toxicosis.
+It has an enterosorbing, detoxifying and antidiarrheal effect.
+Belongs to the group of polyvalent physicochemical antidotes and has high surface activity.
+Adsorbs poisons and toxins from the gastrointestinal tract before their absorption, including alkaloids, glycosides, barbiturates and other hypnotics and narcotics, salts of heavy metals, toxins of bacterial, plant, animal origin, phenol derivatives, hydrocyanic acids, sulfonamides, gases.
+The drug also adsorbs an excess of certain metabolic products - bilirubin, urea, cholesterol, as well as endogenous metabolites responsible for the development of endogenous toxicosis.
 Weakly adsorbs acids and alkalis (including iron salts, cyanides, malathion, methanol, ethylene glycol).
 Active as a sorbent during hemoperfusion.
 Does not irritate the mucous membrane of the gastrointestinal tract.

 Pharmacokinetics

-It is not absorbed, does not split, is excreted completely through the gastrointestinal tract within 24 hours.
+Not absorbed, not broken down, excreted completely through the gastrointestinal tract within 24 hours.

 Indications for use

 Exogenous and endogenous intoxications of various origins (as a detoxifying agent).
-Food poisoning, dysentery, salmonellosis (with complex treatment).
-Poisoning with drugs (psychotropic, hypnotic, narcotic), alkaloids, salts of heavy metals and other poisons.
+Foodborne toxic infections, dysentery, salmonellosis (with complex treatment).
+Poisoning with drugs (psychotropic, sleeping pills, narcotics), alkaloids, salts of heavy metals and other poisons.
 Diseases of the gastrointestinal tract, accompanied by dyspepsia and flatulence.
 Food and drug allergies.
 Hyperbilirubinemia (viral hepatitis and other jaundices) and hyperazotemia (renal failure).
-To reduce gas formation in the intestines before ultrasound and x-ray studies.
-In order to prevent chronic intoxication in hazardous production.
+To reduce gas formation in the intestines before ultrasound and x-ray examinations.
+In order to prevent chronic intoxication in hazardous industries.

 Contraindications

-Hypersensitivity to the components of the drug, ulcerative lesions of the gastrointestinal tract (including peptic ulcer of the stomach and duodenum, ulcerative colitis), bleeding from the gastrointestinal tract, intestinal atony, simultaneous administration of antitoxic drugs, the effect of which develops after absorption ( methionine and others).
+Hypersensitivity to the components of the drug, ulcerative lesions of the gastrointestinal tract (including gastric and duodenal ulcers, ulcerative colitis), bleeding from the gastrointestinal tract, intestinal atony, simultaneous administration of antitoxic drugs, the effect of which develops after absorption ( methionine and others).

-Patients with diabetes mellitus and those on a low carbohydrate diet.
+Patients with diabetes and those on a low-carbohydrate diet.

-It is possible to use the drug during pregnancy and during breastfeeding, if the expected benefit to the mother outweighs the potential risk to the fetus and child.
-It is necessary to consult a doctor.
+The drug can be used during pregnancy and breastfeeding if the expected benefit to the mother outweighs the potential risk to the fetus and child.
+You should consult your doctor.

-Inside, in tablets or in the form of an aqueous suspension of crushed tablets, 1-2 hours before or after meals and taking other medicines.
+Orally, in tablets or in the form of an aqueous suspension of crushed tablets, 1-2 hours before or after meals and taking other medications.
 The required number of tablets is stirred in 100 ml (1/2 cup) of chilled water.

 Adults are prescribed an average of 1.0-2.0 g (4-8 tablets) 3-4 times a day.
 The maximum single dose for adults is up to 8.0 g (16 tablets).

-For children, the drug is prescribed on average 0.05 g / kg of body weight 3 times a day, depending on body weight.
-The maximum single dose is up to 0.2 g/kg of body weight.
+For children, the drug is prescribed at an average of 0.05 g/kg body weight 3 times a day, depending on body weight.
+The maximum single dose is up to 0.2 g/kg body weight.
 The course of treatment for acute diseases is 3-5 days, for allergies and chronic diseases - up to 14 days.
 Repeated course - after 2 weeks on the recommendation of a doctor.

-In acute poisoning, treatment is prescribed with gastric lavage using a suspension of activated charcoal, then 20-30 g of the drug is given orally.
+In case of acute poisoning, treatment is prescribed with gastric lavage using a suspension of activated carbon, then 20-30 g of the drug is given orally.

 Side effect

-Dyspepsia, constipation or diarrhea, staining of feces in a dark color.
-With prolonged use (more than 14 days), it is possible to reduce the absorption of vitamins, calcium and other nutrients from the gastrointestinal tract.
+Dyspepsia, constipation or diarrhea, dark coloration of stool.
+With long-term use (more than 14 days), the absorption of vitamins, calcium and other nutrients from the gastrointestinal tract may be reduced.

-If side effects occur that are not described in this leaflet, you should stop taking the drug and inform your doctor.
+If side effects not described in these instructions occur, you should stop taking the drug and inform your doctor.

 Overdose

-To date, no cases of overdose have been reported.
+To date, no cases of overdose have been registered.

 Interaction with other drugs

-Reduces the absorption and effectiveness of concomitantly taken drugs.
+Reduces the absorption and effectiveness of concomitantly taken medications.

-In the treatment of intoxication, it is necessary to create an excess of coal in the stomach (before washing it) and in the intestines (after washing the stomach).
-A decrease in the concentration of coal in the medium contributes to the desorption of the bound substance and its absorption (to prevent the resorption of the released substance, repeated gastric lavage and the appointment of coal are recommended).
+When treating intoxications, it is necessary to create an excess of carbon in the stomach (before gastric lavage) and in the intestines (after gastric lavage).
+Reducing the concentration of carbon in the medium promotes desorption of the bound substance and its absorption (to prevent resorption of the released substance, repeated gastric lavage and administration of carbon are recommended).
 The presence of food masses in the gastrointestinal tract requires the introduction of coal in high doses, since the contents of the gastrointestinal tract are sorbed by coal and its activity decreases.
-If poisoning is caused by substances involved in the enterohepatic circulation (cardiac glycosides, indomethacin, morphine and other opiates), charcoal should be used for several days.
-When using the drug for more than 10-14 days, prophylactic administration of vitamins and calcium preparations is necessary.
+If poisoning is caused by substances involved in the enterohepatic circulation (cardiac glycosides, indomethacin, morphine and other opiates), charcoal must be used for several days.
+When using the drug for more than 10-14 days, prophylactic administration of vitamins and calcium supplements is necessary.

-Patients with diabetes mellitus and those on a low carbohydrate diet should take into account that one tablet of the drug contains about 47 mg of carbohydrates (0.004 XU).
+Patients with diabetes mellitus and those on a low-carbohydrate diet should take into account that one tablet of the drug contains about 47 mg of carbohydrates (0.004 XE).

-The use of the drug does not affect the ability to perform potentially hazardous activities that require increased concentration of attention and speed of psychomotor reactions (driving vehicles, working with moving mechanisms, the work of a dispatcher and operator).
+The use of the drug does not affect the ability to perform potentially hazardous activities that require increased concentration of attention and speed of psychomotor reactions (driving vehicles, working with moving mechanisms, working as a dispatcher and operator).

 Release form